Skip to content

 Unlike SiteGround, Bluehost offers promotional pricing on their VPS and dedicated servers.

-However, despite coming in slightly more expensive, SiteGround offers more storage and memory.
+Despite coming in slightly more expensive, SiteGround offers more storage and memory.
 They also use the Google Cloud platform to offer trusted, scalable solutions to their customers.

 Your site could be left behind if you are locked into a 36-month term with Bluehost just to secure lower rates.
 Or worse, it could suffer from performance issues that won’t meet the suggested guidelines for the best search engine optimization (SEO) practices of the future.